1756-05-20 - Battle of Minorca

 On May 18, Admiral de la Galissonière reported to Richelieu that a British relief fleet was in sight at Palma.
 He asked him for infantrymen to reinforce his ships.
 Richelieu sent him 13 companies of infantry.
 However, only three companies managed to join the fleet before its departure.
 At about 9:00 p.m., a brisk northerly breeze sprang up.

 On May 19 at daybreak, Byng's squadron arrived in sight of Fort St. Philip.
 Byng at once despatched the Phoenix (24), Chesterfield (44) and Dolphin (24) to reconnoitre the mouth of the harbour, to pick up intelligence, and to endeavour to send ashore a letter to General Blakeney.
-Captain Augustus John Hervey, the senior officer of the advanced squadron, drew in with the shore and tried to communicate with the Castle of St. Philip.
-Immediately, de la Galissonière took the sea with his fleet and advanced to meet Byng.
-When it appeared to south-east of Byng's position, it forced him to call back his ships before they had time to make any useful observations.
+Captain Augustus John Hervey, the senior officer of the advanced squadron, drew towards shore and tried to communicate with the Castle of St. Philip.
+Immediately, de la Galissonière took to sea with his fleet and advanced to meet Byng.
+When the French appeared southeast of Byng's position, it forced him to call back his ships before they had time to make any useful observations.
 Byng then stood towards the French squadron and made the signal for a general chase.
 Both squadrons made sail towards one another and, at 2:00 p.m., the British commander-in-chief made the signal for a line of battle ahead.
 But, the wind dropping, this order could not be properly carried out.
 In the meantime he took the precaution of reinforcing such of the ships as were most weakly manned, by means of drafts from the frigates, and he directed that the Phoenix, which had been reported as unfit for general service, should be made ready to act as a fireship in case of necessity.
 At 5:00 p.m., Byng formed his line on which the French stood towards him in a regular line.
 At about 6:00 p.m., the French advanced in order, with 12 ships of the line and 5 frigates; the van being commanded by M. Grandevez, the centre by M. de La Galissonnière, and the rear by M. de La Clue.
 An hour later, at 7:00 p.m., the French tacked, and went away a distance of about 10 km, with a view to gaining the weather-gage; and Byng, to preserve that advantage, tacked likewise.

 Description of Events